Using a Fake ID at Airport Security: The Real Consequences You Face

 REAL ID and Reliable Alternatives for Travel

-Federal requirements for air travel have shifted toward REAL ID-compliant credentials.
-If you are not sure whether your license meets the standard, check the DHS REAL ID overview for current guidance and enforcement timelines.
+Federal requirements for air travel now center on REAL ID-compliant credentials.
+If you are not sure whether your license meets the standard, check the DHS REAL ID overview for current guidance, and if you are waiting on a replacement use official resources rather than shortcuts.
+The U.S. Department of State explains how to obtain a passport card at travel.state.gov.

 - REAL ID-compliant driver licenses or state IDs